Deadline: March 01, 2025

 Description of Ideal Candidate

-Applicants must be aged 40 or younger, currently enrolled in a Ph.D. program at an African higher-education institution, and living on the continent.
+Applicants for the fellowship may be citizens of any country.
+They must be aged 40 or younger, currently enrolled in an accredited Ph.D. program at an African higher-education institution, and living on the continent.

 Dates